 Autism Friendly Early Opening mornings when Tower Bridge will be opening its doors early for children with autism and other needs, as well as their siblings, families and carers.

 Families will be able to explore the Exhibition and Engine Rooms in a calm, relaxed atmosphere and also take part in a family craft activity if they wish.
 Also available will be our family trail, which visitors can complete at their own pace.
 Download our visual story to help prepare for your visit.

 Autism Friendly Early Opening will take place on the following dates:

-Tickets are currently on sale via our Eventbrite page.
-If you would like to receive an email notification when future dates go on sale please sign up for our newsletter below.
+Tickets are no longer on sale but new sessions are being developed.
+If you would like to be notified as soon as future dates go on sale please sign up for our newsletter below.

 For any questions about the event please contact email@example.com or 020 7940 8397.